the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-defaults.md

 This can be applied by many stakeholders in the research ecosystem.
 Funders can require that code produced by a grant is openly licensed and, similarly, publishers can require that code associated with a publication is openly licensed (open research _data_ is already required by funders for example, [in the UK](https://www.ukri.org/about-us/policies-standards-and-data/good-research-resource-hub/open-research/), this could easily be extended to cover software).
 The companies that host repositories can - as some do - make it easy to add a license, and gently encourage users to do so by adding a license by default.

-## Ways to acknowledge contributions:
+## Ways to Acknowledge Contributions

 Ownership should be more accurately shared with contributors by ensuring that the ways of working, contributing and recognising contributions are properly defined in the project.
 Details on people and practices should be transparently documented and communicated so that not only existing contributors can build a sense of ownership but new contributors can also identify what pathways they can take in the project.
 There are many ways to acknowledge all contributors, including those who do not code or write documentation.
 For example, we can learn from open source metrics like [CHAOSS](https://chaoss.community/) or [CRediT - Contributor Roles Taxonomy](https://casrai.org/credit/), recognise the hidden labour using frameworks defined by [HiddenREF](https://hidden-ref.org/) or as described in {ref}`The Turing Way Acknowledge chapter<ch-acknowledgement>`, allow people to capture their contributions in a way that is most meaningful for them.

-## Sharing project ownership with the community
+## Easy Ways to Share Ownership

 In the case of shared ownership, a collective community builds the project and hence should be attributed as such.
 To make it a default we need to make it easy to practice across different open source projects.